 You might also enjoy: Top 5 Modern Warfare Operator Introductions.

 5. Rahi & Brother

-The majority of competitive games have a character like this, with a large stature and a comforting appearance.
-It’s much like the overprotective big brother or the heroic uncle type, similar to Winston in Overwatch and Gibraltar in Apex Legends.
+Most competitive video games have a character like this, with a large stature and a comforting appearance.
+It’s like the overprotective big brother or the heroic uncle type, similar to Winston in Overwatch and Gibraltar in Apex Legends.
 Therefore, it’s not a new or creative concept.
-Quite the contrary, it’s something we’re familiar with and have grown used to seeing.
-Whether it’s a good conept or not is entirely subjective, yet I’d argue that familiarity is a powerful tool that’s often utilized beautifully.
+Quite the contrary, as it’s something we’re familiar with and have grown accustomed to seeing.
+Whether it’s good or bad is subjective, but I’d argue that familiarity is a powerful tool that’s often overlooked.
 In this particular case, I find Rahi & Brother to be a wholesome couple!

 Rahi’s design works quite well, with the cloth adding much needed color and flavor to counter the gray, white and beige color scheme.
 It’s a simple touch to a straight forward concept, yet brings attention to the well-detailed body armor.
 However, Rahi’s somewhat bland compared to other Hunters, with the pants and boots making me wonder?
 Why such a lackluster design and muddy colors?
 It would’ve improved the design if they just changed the colors to match the white and gray of the body armor.
 If not, simply add more detail to the character, yet the robot companion adds something different.
 Therefore, it’s simplistic in essence, but works when not compared to characters from other video games.
 Be that good or bad, Rahi’s in the top 5 of Crucible Hunter designs.